Altina Schinasi: Harlequin glasses frame

-“Surely, there must be some way to design eyeglasses that could be attractive!
+"Surely, there must be some way to design eyeglasses that could be attractive!
 What looks good on a face?
 What adds to a face?
-What could a woman wear on her face that would be romantic?” she wondered.
-Altina settled on the Harlequin mask as a starting point and began to cut masks into the frames she envisioned.
+What could a woman wear on her face that would be romantic?" she wondered.
+Altina took inspiration from Venetian Harlequin masks as a starting point and began to cut masks into the frames she envisioned.
+Schinasi approached all of the major manufacturers with her creation — all of which rejected her, claiming her design was too edgy.